Part 2: Costs Vs. Outcomes for Patients With Type 2 Diabetes

 Source: Hua, X., Carvalho, N., Tew, M., Huang, E. S., Herman, W. H., & Clarke, P. (2016).
 Expenditures and prices of antihyperglycemic medications in the United States: 2002-2013.
 Jama, 315(13), 1400-1402.

-Next week, we will delve deeper into the nature of the trade offs essential to clinical decision making for the management of type 2 diabetes.
+Next week, we will delve deeper into the nature of the trade-offs essential to clinical decision making for the management of type 2 diabetes.
 We strongly believe that diabetes care should be individualized.
-We also believe that there should be rules to guide the decisions made during the course of care.
-Future articles will address how technology can aid in clinical decision making as well as actual software designed to solve the decision making challenges in diabetes.
+We also believe that there should be rules to guide the decisions made during care.
+Future articles will address how technology can aid in clinical decision making as well as actual software designed to solve the decision-making challenges in diabetes.

-Next Week: Part 3 — “Trade-offs and the implication for medical decision making”
+Next Time: Part 3 — “Trade-offs and the implication for medical decision making”

 Bradley Eilerman MD MHI obtained his medical degree from the University of Kentucky in 2001.
 He completed his internship at Vanderbilt University Medical Center in 2001 and his residency in Internal Medicine/Pediatrics at the University of Cincinnati in 2005.
 Dr. Eilerman went on to complete a fellowship in Diabetes, Endocrinology and Metabolism in 2008.
 He finished his Master’s in Health Informatics in 2016.
 Dr. Ellerman works as the lead physician, director of clinical research, and clinical endocrinologist for the St. Elizabeth Physician’s group where he cares for a patient base of approximately 2,500.
 He is licensed to practice medicine in the state of Kentucky.